 Customer declares that the site meets the definition of a Mixed Demand Site, and that metering is installed for the Non-Final Demand element;

-Initially, the residual charge will be determined in the same way as any other connection i.e. no consideration taken into account of the Non-Final Demand element;
+Initially, the residual charging band will be determined in the same way as any other connection i.e. no consideration taken into account of the Non-Final Demand element;

 An annual review, in line with the existing schedule 32 process, will take place and the residual charging band reassessed based on the metered data provided by the customer for the Non-Final Demand element together with the boundary metered data.
 A reconciliation of the charges will take place and a rebate provided where applicable.